Creating API Tests

 When one API step's response must feed into a later step, store the response in a named variable and reference its fields using dot notation.

 **Example:** A `POST /auth` call stores its response as `result`.
-The access token returned in the body is then available as `result.body.access_token`.
-In the next API step, set the `Authorization` header to `Bearer ${result.body.access_token}`.
+Double-click the token in the response preview to copy its JSON path, then set the next step's `Authorization` header to `Bearer ${result.body.access_token}` (adjust the path to match your response).

 For a detailed walkthrough including hybrid API + UI chaining, see [API Chaining](/api-testing/api-chaining.md).